-Mumps - information for early childhood education centres
+Mumps - information for primary and intermediate schools

-Mumps is a serious and highly infectious viral disease that can be prevented by the measles-mumpsrubella (MMR) vaccine.
-Antibiotics will not treat this infection.

-You will need to take action if a child or staff member is suspected of having mumps.

-- This means identifying staff and children who have been in close contact and are not immune.
-Some children and staff may need to be excluded from your early childhood education centre (ECEC). - It also means assessing if anyone at your ECEC is at high risk of catching the disease or developing complications.
+- Mumps is a serious and highly infectious viral disease that can be prevented with the measles-mumps-rubella (MMR) vaccination.
+Antibiotics will not treat this infection. - You will need to take action if a child or staff member is suspected of having mumps. - o This means identifying staff and children who have been in close contact and are not immune.
+Some children and staff may need to be excluded from your school. - It also means assessing if anyone at your school is at high risk of catching the disease or developing complications.

 Checklist Tick here Identify which children and staff are close contacts of the infected person as you will need to determine their immunity.
-Those who are not immune and/or high risk need to be excluded from the ECEC.
-Check the immunisation register at your ECEC Use the immunity table and exclusion tables below See heading How to identify close contacts See heading Avoid people who are at risk catching mumps Distribute this sheet to close contacts to inform them of exposure to mumps: Mumps - information for close contacts (See ARPHS website) Inform those close contacts and high risk people who need to be excluded from your ECEC.
-See exclusion and immunity tables Promote immunisation for mumps with the MMR vaccine by distributing this fact sheet to parents and staff: Immunisation with MMR (See ARPHS website) Teach children how to use tissues to cover coughs and sneezes and throw used tissues in the bin Teach children about good hand hygiene.
+Those who are not immune and/or high risk need to be excluded from your school. · Check the immunisation register at your school Use the immunity table and exclusion tables below See heading How to identify close contacts See heading Avoid people who are at risk catching mumps Distribute this sheet to close contacts to inform them of exposure to mumps: Mumps - information for close contacts (see ARPHS website).
+Inform those close contacts and high risk people who need to be excluded from your school.
+See immunity and exclusion tables Promote immunisation for mumps with the MMR vaccine by distributing this fact sheet to parents and staff: Immunisation with MMR (see ARPHS website).
+Teach children how to use tissues to cover coughs and sneezes and throw used tissues in the bin Teach children about good hand hygiene.
 Encourage children to wash and dry their hands regularly with soap and warm water for 20 seconds and then taking 20 seconds to dry their hands well with a clean towel.
-Disinfect surfaces and objects which may be contaminated with saliva such as toys, door handles, nappy changing tables, keyboards.
+Disinfect surfaces and objects which may be contaminated with saliva such as toys, door handles and keyboards.
 Do not share drinks and cups.